tahir80/simple/demo.md

 THis is the first para

-Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife
+Note that this toothbrush is safe to use for children, adults, pets, wildlife, and trees.
+(I know, we are getting more absurd.)

 this is third